SilenLoc/My_KeyBoard/doc/general.md

 Most humans work with their hands all day, some with keyboards, more than eight hours a day.

-The [average office employee][typing.com] types F over 4.3 million words in a year and still thinks that they do not work with their hands.
-In my opinion this is a problem.
-Let us turn this around and this thought does not make sense anymore, imagine telling a chef that they do not work with their brain because they are using their hands to prepare food, only when they think about the menu they actually work with their brain.
-Why should you feel that you do not work with your hands when you type all day.
-I understand that this it is not the same feeling to type and to knit, but the mindset should be the same, you would not knit the most annoying way you could, especially not at work.
-You would also not want your hands to hurt or injure them.
-You choose the right tools and even adjust the tools to make live easier or just better, why not better keyboards?
+The [average office employee][typing.com] types over 4.3 million words in a year, often overlooking the tactile nature of their work.
+I find this perception to be a significant concern.
+While I acknowledge the distinction between typing and activities like knitting, the underlying mindset should be analogous.
+Just as one wouldn't adopt the most cumbersome knitting technique, especially in a professional setting, the same consideration should extend to typing.
+The shared principle is prioritizing comfort and efficiency.
+Just as you wouldn't want your hands to ache or sustain injuries while knitting, the same holds true for typing at work.
+Choosing the right tools is paramount in both scenarios.
+In knitting, you'd select appropriate needles and techniques for a smoother experience.
+Similarly, why not invest in better keyboards and layouts to enhance the ease and quality of our daily work?

 As an addition to "why it matters" I recommend reading [this article][blog].